Klezca/dev-workflow-setup/README.md

 git config --global --list
 ```

-6. If you want to use docker in your workflow, then execute
+6. If you are using WSL and you want to use docker in your workflow, then execute

 ```
-# For Ubuntu and debian-based Linux distribution
+# Install docker community edition in ubuntu
 ./docker-setup/docker-setup.sh

 # Copy and paste the contents from docker-setup/wsl.conf